Essays in MCAT

 - Talk about or provide a situation that illustrates the opposite of the point (opinion) expressed in the statement.
 Your counter-examples could be actual or just hypothetical.

-To give you a clearer picture, here are two sample prompts for MCAT essays:
+To give you a clearer picture, here are two sample prompts:

 - The object of education should be to teach skills, not values.